MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/set-up-your-scene.md

 ## Add the Mesh Thumbnail Camera

-Adding the `Mesh Thumbnail Camera` provides a thumbnail image that will be added to your Environment's listing in the Azure Portal and its selection button in the Mesh app.
+Adding the `Mesh Thumbnail Camera` provides a thumbnail image that will be added to your Environment's listing in the Mesh Portal and its selection button in the Mesh app.
 This comes in handy when you're selecting Environments in either place because it gives you a visual reminder of what the Environment looks like.